 If the senior has some level of dementia, they may not recall all the family information accurately, but Tara emphasizes that it doesn’t matter.
 “Your Mom might point to a photo of her son and call him her brother.
 Instead of correcting her and making the moment more confusing, let her talk through it.
 Maybe she is saying ‘brother’ when she means the word ‘son.’
 Regardless, live in her moment with her, otherwise, she may become upset and shut down because she feels you aren’t listening.”

-Singing old familiar songs is another great idea to involve the whole family.
+Singing old familiar songs is another great idea to keep your senior loved ones engaged with the whole family.
 After dinner, take a leisurely drive to look at holiday lights.
 Or, if playing games is a family holiday tradition, then play them!

 Holiday Support for Family Caregivers